 - Each case is different – options for representation

 Student Legal Services provides free, confidential advice, counsel, or representation to Penn State University Park and Commonwealth Campus students who pay the student initiated fee.
 To make an appointment, fill out an intake form.

-The public defender’s office is also a free service for those who cannot afford to hire an attorney.
+The public defender’s office is a free service for those who cannot afford to hire an attorney.
 Once the charges are filed, you can meet with an attorney with that office for a consultation.
-Although they also only accept indigent clients, most students qualify for their services because they look only at the student’s income, not their parents’.
+Although they only accept indigent clients, most students qualify for their services because they look only at the student’s income, not their parents’.